Street cats in China

 In China, populations of feral cats, known commonly as street cats (街猫 (jiē māo, street cat)), are very large, with tens of millions of strays throughout the country.
 They have found worldwide popularity as internet memes through the live camera app Hello Street Cat, or Jiemao, which enables volunteers to install smart cat houses around the nation, which feature live cameras and an automatic feeder powered by donations.

 Because of a lack of animal cruelty laws in China, an underground market for cat abuse material has flourished online, using coded language to identify themselves.
 These communities have an overlap with misogynist sentiment and are predominantly made up of young men.
-Some vigilante activism groups, such as the Feline Guardians, have formed in order to combat cat abuse in China and the distribution of cat abuse material online.
+Some organizations, such as the Feline Guardians, have formed in order to combat cat abuse in China and the distribution of cat abuse material online.

 Overview

 Estimates of China's stray-cat population range between 22 million (World Health Organization, 2022) and 53 million (China Pet Industry White Paper, 2021).
 This number has only continued to grow with time, amplified by an influx of abandoned, non-desexed pets and a lack of formal animal shelters or restrictions on the breeding of pets.
 While trap–neuter–return is widely supported by the Chinese public, TNR campaigns are mostly handled by volunteers and activists.
 As of 2025, the Chinese government has yet to develop a nationwide strategy to handle the amount of stray cats.